 The Leap Motion system employs a right-handed Cartesian coordinate system.
 The origin is centered at the top of the Leap Motion Controller.
 The x- and z-axes lie in the horizontal plane, with the x-axis running parallel to the long edge of the device.
 The y-axis is vertical, with positive values increasing upwards (in contrast to the downward orientation of most computer graphics coordinate systems).
 The z-axis has positive values increasing toward the user.

 The Leap Motion API measures physical quantities with the following units:

 Motion tracking data¶

 As the Leap Motion controller tracks hands, fingers, and tools in its field of view, it provides updates as a set – or frame – of data.
-Each Frame object representing a frame contains lists of tracked entities, such as hands, fingers, and tools, as well as recognized gestures and factors describing the overall motion in the scene.
+Each Frame object representing a frame contains lists of tracked entities, such as hands and fingers.
 The Frame object is essentially the root of the Leap Motion data model.

 To read more about Frames, see Frames.

 The hand model provides information about the identity, position, and other characteristics of a detected hand, the arm to which the hand is attached, and lists of the fingers associated with the hand.